radicle-dev/radicle.xyz/_pages/work.md

 ## Contractual Counter-Party

 For compensation payment, your contractual counter-party is the [Better Internet Foundation](https://betterinternet.foundation/).
+Your compensated can be paid in
+CHF,
+EUR (compensation is quoted in this currency),
+GPB,
+USDC (on Ethereum).
+Please note that payment in USD is not possible.
 Refer to [these notes](https://radworkscommunity.notion.site/95a8ddedf47c4575b0c323ab66775f58) on how to invoice.
 This applies after a successful application as well for the work completed on the interview task during the application process (if the task was posed).